iii

 - arc: there’s only one key

-To force-clear a script, switch into iii mode while holding down the key for two full seconds.
+To force-clear a script, switch into iii mode while holding down the key until the timer animation completes.
 (This may be helpful for debugging a locked-up script).

 diii